-The committee is chaired by Managing Director.
+The committee is chaired by the Managing Director.

-Credit Approval Committee ("CAC")
+Credit Approval Committee ("CAC 2")

-The Credit Approval Committee ("CAC") is appointed by the Board of the Bank and, as such, has direct delegated responsibility from the Board.
+The Credit Approval Committee ("CAC 2") is appointed by the Board and, as such, has direct delegated responsibility from the Board.

-The objective of the Committee is to be responsible for Sanction of Credit Proposals under its Discretionary Powers as per the Credit Policy.
-The CAC reports to the Board Credit Committee.
+The objective of the Committee is to sanction of credit proposals under its Discretionary Powers as per the Credit Policy.
+The CAC 2 reports to the CAC 1.